top of page

 1533882.png

 Polling began in October 1951, with the first votes cast in Himachal Pradesh.
 The state voted early because of its mountainous terrain and the approaching winter.
-In many areas, heavy snowfall would soon make roads impassable and cut off entire regions, making later polling impossible.
+In many areas, heavy snowfall would soon obstruct major roads and cut off entire regions, making later polling at a later date impossible.

 Indian Democracy: